TheAirship/LoggrJack/README.md

 1. Clone the repo: `git clone https://github.com/TheAirship/LoggerJack.git`
 2. Change to the directory: `cd [path_to_download]`
 3. Install the reqs
-    * Using Pip (python3 already installed): `pip install -r requirements.txt`
+    * Using pip (python3 already installed): `pip install -r requirements.txt`
-    * Using Apt: `sudo apt install python3 python3-geoip2 python3-ipwhois python3-requests`
+    * Using apt: `sudo apt install python3 python3-geoip2 python3-ipwhois python3-requests`
 4. Download a copy of the most current MaxMind GeoLite2 City database in mmdb format (learn how to do that here: https://dev.maxmind.com/geoip/geoip2/geolite2/)
 5. Download a copy of the log file you want to analyze (see the *Compatible Logs* section below)
 6. Run LoggerJack, targeting the downloaded log file and MaxMind database